phillid/fractal-gen/README.md

-Mandelbrot
+Fractal Gen
 ==========
-This is a tiny program which will output a very basic raw format square image of a mandelbrot set.
+This is a tiny program which will output a very basic raw format square image of a mandelbrot or burning ship set.

 Just invoke it like